MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-best-practices.md

     > *The strength of this approach is when it’s used to tell a story.
 When Rosling narrates what’s happening in the chart as the bubbles move around and change in value, pointing to what he wants us to see, the information comes alive.
 Animated bubble charts, however, are much less effective for exploring and making sense of data on our own.
 I doubt that Rosling uses this method to discover the stories, but only to tell them once they’re known.
 We can’t attend more than one bubble at once as they’re moving around, so we’re forced to run the animation over and over to try to get a sense of what’s going on.
 We can add trails to selected bubbles, which make it possible to review the full path these bubble have taken, but if you use trails for more than a few bubbles the chart will quickly become too cluttered.
 Essentially, what I’m pointing out is that this is not the best way to display this information for exploration and analysis.*

-* Add X and Y axes labels to help tell the story.
+* Add X- and Y-Axes labels to help tell the story.
 Especially with Bubble charts, there are many components at play and labels help readers understand the visual.

 * Add data labels to make the visual easier to interpret.
 Especially with Bubble charts, when you have many items in the Legend, it may be difficult to distinguish between similar colors.
 In the visual above, the legend colors for Suriname, Columbia, and Ecuador are similar.

-* Did you create a scatter chart and see only one data point that aggregates all the values on the X and Y axes?
+* Did you create a scatter chart and see only one data point that aggregates all the values on the X- and Y-Axes?
 Does your chart aggregate all the values along a single horizontal or vertical line?
 To fix the aggregation, add a field to the **Details** area to tell Power BI how to group the values.
 The field must be unique for each point you want to plot.
 For help, refer to the [Power BI scatter and bubble chart tutorial](power-bi-visualization-scatter.md).

 ### Treemap charts